 AQA GCSE (9-1) Geography is assessed in the following way:

-If you would like further information about the topics, themes or assessment for this course please contact: Miss R Conway, Head of Humanities
+If you would like further information about the topics, themes or assessment for this course please contact: Miss R Barker, Head of Humanities

 Please see the current Academy Enrichment Programme Booklet for details of enrichment opportunities in this subject area.